 - You have adequate disability insurance coverage to protect you and your family if you miss work for six months or more.

-- If you are nearing retirement you have long-term care plans in place (LTC insurance, self-pay, etc.).
+- If you are nearing retirement, you have long-term care plans in place (LTC insurance, self-pay, etc.).

-When You Shouldn't Max Out Contributions to Your 401(k) Plan
+When You Shouldn't Max Out

 There are other reasons to reconsider maxing out 401(k) contributions.
-If your retirement plan at work is burdened by high fees and expenses or has a lackluster investment lineup you may want to hold off on going above and beyond the company match.
-Other tax-advantaged retirement accounts such as traditional or Roth IRAs will allow you to contribute up to $5,500 per year ($6,500 for those age 50 or older) and give you more control over your investment options.
+If your retirement plan at work is burdened by high fees and expenses or has a lackluster investment lineup, it may not be worth going above and beyond the maximum contribution for which you can get the company match.